andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## Wrap Up
 We found significant reductions with `uuidv7()` primary key values replacing v1 or v4 for a handful of tables.

-The only wrinkle in performing this work was the exclusive lock the `alter table` requires on very busy tables, but that was solvable using the tactics above.
+The only wrinkle was the exclusive lock required by the `alter table` when run on very actively queried tables, but that was solvable using a short lock timeout and retries.

-Although this won't benefit 100% of tables, I would recommend `uuidv7()` as the new best default choice for uuid columns and in some cases the improvement can be very significant.
+Although this didn't benefit 100% of our tables, we decided `uuidv7()` was the new best default choice for uuid columns.

-Thanks to the Postgres core team for creating this new capability, and thanks for reading this post
+Thanks to the Postgres core team for creating this new capability, and thank you for reading this post.